g00glen00b/dimitri.codes/src/posts/2019-03-19-containerizing-your-static-web-project/index.md

 ---
 title: "Containerizing your static web project"
 date: "2019-03-19"
+categories: ["JavaScript", "Tutorials"]
+tags: ["Docker", "nginx", "NPM", "Webb"]
 ---

-[Last time](https://wordpress.g00glen00b.be/web-project-webpack-babel/), we've seen how we can set up a simple web project using Babel and Webpack.
+[Last time](/web-project-webpack-babel/), we've seen how we can set up a simple web project using Babel and Webpack.
 More precisely, we've seen how we can both run and build the application.
 In this article, we'll see how we can containerize such a project using [Docker](https://www.docker.com/docker-community).

 ### Setting up a Dockerfile